 There’s a lot of books, articles, and discussions about work-life balance yet here it was, right in front of me, the best experiment anyone could ever ask for to finding out how to balance the two.

 I chose to be there for my family first and foremost even between 9 o’clock in the morning and five in the afternoon.
-I figured, if I were to be flagged by the company I was working in for doing this, then it wasn’t the right organization to be a part of in the first place.
+I figured, if I were to be flagged by the company for doing this, then it wasn’t the right organization to be a part of in the first place.

 In the end, it all worked out.
 I managed to close out the remaining project while learning a whole new lot from my kids.
 I improved on my patience and mindfulness, now more aware of the things happening around me instead of just going through the ebbs and flows of life aimlessly.